qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 It is thus ideally suited for the creation of distance line layers.
 The displacement is shown at the bottom left of the taskbar.

-To create a shift of a line layer, you must first go into editing mode and then select the feature.
-You can make the |mActionOffsetCurve| :sup:`Offset Curve` tool active and drag the cross to the desired distance.
-Your changes may then be saved with the
+To create a shift of a line layer, you must first go into editing mode and activate the
-|mActionSaveEdits|:sup:`Save Layer Edits` tool.
+|mActionOffsetCurve| :sup:`Offset Curve` tool.
+Then click on a feature to shift it.
+Move the mouse and click where wanted or enter the desired distance in the user input widget. the cross to .
+Your changes may then be saved with the|mActionSaveEdits|:sup:`Save Layer Edits` tool.

 |qg| options dialog (Digitizing tab then **Curve offset tools** section) allows
 you to configure some parameters like **Join style**, **Quadrant segments**, **Miter limit**.

 .. index:: Split_Features